Nuer people: Oil

 Oil exploration and drilling began in 1975 and 1976 by companies such as Chevron.
-In 1979 the first oil production took place in the southern regions of Darfur.
-In the early 1980s when the north–south war was happening, Chevron was interested in the reserves in the south.
-In 1984 guerrillas of SPLA (Sudan People's Liberation Army) attacked the drilling site of the north at Bentiu.
+In 1979, the first oil production took place in the southern regions of Darfur.
+In the early 1980s, when the north–south war was happening, Chevron was interested in the reserves in the south.
+In 1984, guerrillas of Sudan People's Liberation Army (SPLA) attacked the drilling site in the north at Bentiu.
 In return, Chevron cleared Nuer and Dinka people in the oil fields area to ensure security for their operations.

-The Nuer-Dinka struggle in oil fields continued in late 1990s into the early 2000s.
+The Nuer-Dinka struggle in oil fields continued in the late 1990s into the early 2000s.
 The struggle for oil production was not only manifested in north–south fight, but also in Nuer-Dinka and many internal conflicts among Nuer.

-As part of Comprehensive Peace Agreement (CPA), 50 percent of net revenues of southern oil fields were given to the government of southern Sudan as a solution to one of the sources of decades of civil conflict.
+As part of Comprehensive Peace Agreement (CPA), 50 percent of the net revenues of southern oil fields were given to the government of southern Sudan as a solution to one of the sources of decades of civil conflict.